HubertChruscicki/BookPlace/README.md

 # BookPlace
-An web app that allows to book apartments, houses etc. and rent them as an owner
+A web app that allows to book apartments, houses etc. and rent them as an owner